 What Is the Prescription Drug Addiction Treatment Portland Offers?

 Clinicians at a prescription drug addiction treatment center structure recovery programs for prescription drug abuse to help people quit abusing these substances.
 These programs may be on-site (inpatient) or off-site (outpatient).
 They typically involve counseling, life skills and coping education, relapse prevention, diet management, and stress management education.
 In many cases, people who abuse drugs reap benefits from outpatient treatments that analyze their drug usage and design a custom plan to fit the individual’s unique needs and situation.

-What Is Prescription Drug Dependency (Prescription Drug Addiction)?
+What Is Prescription Drug Dependency or Prescription Drug Addiction?

 Prescription drug dependency is a health problem that becomes worse over time, eventually resulting in drug-seeking behavior.
 The four primary symptoms of this involve the following:

 - Cravings: The person becomes preoccupied with the drug and experiences overwhelming urges to use it.

 - Loss of Self-Control: Once drug use has started, the individual finds it impossible to resist.

 - Tolerance: Chemical alterations in the brain and body mean a person needs progressively larger doses to achieve the same effect from the drug.